FAQs

 Can my child apply for more than one category during the DSA exercise? |

-You can apply for up to two talent areas in the same school.
+You can apply for up to two talent areas in the same school. |

 |

-What documents do I need to submit together with the application form? |
+What information do I need to submit together with the application form? |

 When will I know if I have been shortlisted for the test / audition / trial / interview? |

-All applicants will be informed if they have been shortlisted and will be provided with the details from end June. |
+All applicants will be informed if they have been shortlisted and will be provided with the details via email by 11 July (Friday). |

 When will I know if I have been offered a place? |

-All shortlisted applicants will be notified of the outcome of their applications in August. |
+All shortlisted applicants will be notified of the outcome of their applications between 25 August and 4 September 2025 via email. |

 I received more than one DSA offer.
 When must I decide which to accept? |

-You will have to indicate your preferences in ranked order for up to three schools during the Exercise School Preference Stage. |
+You will have to indicate your preferences in ranked order for up to three schools during the School Preference Submission Exercise via the online MOE DSA portal. |

-What is the minimum AL score needed to be shortlisted for DSA trial / audition?
+What is the minimum AL score needed for my child to be shortlisted for DSA trial / audition?
 Does RV only accept DSA students with AL1 in all subjects? |

 The DSA scheme provides students with an alternative route to gain admission to RVHS.
-All applicants will be assessed for their talents during the trials or auditions, and ability to cope with the IP curriculum based on their P5 and P6 results. |
+All applicants will be assessed for their talents during the trials or auditions, and ability to cope with the IP curriculum based on strong and consistent academic performance particularly in P5 and P6. |

 Must my child obtain a good grade for Chinese Language so as to be considered for shortlisting? |